 Volume: 71,200 km³

-Although it is regarded as a ‘Sea’, the Caspian Sea is the largest lake, or inland body of water, in the world.
+At a staggering 370,886 square kilometers (143,200 square miles), the Caspian Sea is a seriously impressive lake.
+Although it is regarded as a ‘Sea,’ the Caspian Sea is the largest lake, or inland body of water, in the world.
 Located between Europe and Asia, it is an endorheic basin.
 This means that there is no outflow from the lake into other bodies of water.
 As for inflows, the lake is connected to the Ural River, Kura River, and River Volga, which is viewed as Europe’s largest river.

 The Caspian Sea did not always appear as it does today, being an ancient remnant of the Paratethys Sea.